JuustMarwan/Swim.gg-Core/README.md

 - **PHP Version**: We use PHP 8.2.
 - **PocketMine Fork**: Swim.gg and Divinity use a fork of the NetherGames PocketMine for multi-version support.
   - Using the normal NGPM and distributed PocketMine PHP binaries should also work fine.
 If anything requires minor tweaks.
+  - HIGHLY recommended you use NGPM or our own fork of Pocketmine [here](https://github.com/Swim-Services/PocketMine-MP).
 - **Virions**: The virions we use for Swim.gg are listed in `.poggit.yml`.
 You need to download them off poggit and place them in the `virions` directory.

 ### Example `.poggit.yml` Configuration: